 (other crossings available on request)

-• 3 Nights at the Mercure Hotel, Arras
+• 2 or 3 Nights at the Mercure Hotel, Arras

 • Buffet breakfast each morning

 • Detailed Road Book featuring; Maps, WWI Battlefields, Monuments and Museum Information

 • 2020 tours also include entrance to Arras La Bourse d'echanges and Event Information

 • Car Parking at the Hotel (charges payable locally